The nameplate soldered on the bottom of this lamp says:

 Two views of an Astley Parlor lamp

-made by the Allen Sparks Gas Light Co., Lansing, Michigan.
+also made by the Allen-Sparks Gas Light Co.

-The shade on the lamp on the left fits but is not the correct one.
+The shade on the lamp on the left, in Neil McRae's collection,

 The lamp on the right is in Craig Seabrook's collection.